 Every person, especially the Vulnerable deserves to be safeguarded.
 Care Campaign for the Vulnerable works tirelessly to help support families and carers affected by dementia.
 Our aim is to ensure better safety and care in care homes and hospitals.
 Together we WILL make a difference.Jayne Connery

 Her personal experience in the care sector ended in January 2016.
-Five years witnessing (in communal areas ) falls, including not being attended to in a acceptable waiting time, inappropriate manual handling, lack of 'specific dementia' training, unacceptable ratio of care staff for vulnerable residents as well as carers not supported by immediate senior managers.
-This became the focus behind the tireless promoting of safety monitoring in communal areas, exits and entrances in ALL dementia care and nursing homes, attracting many tens of thousands of supporters, including care staff, businesses and care sector industry professionals.
+Five years witnessing (in communal areas ) resident falls, including not being attended to in a acceptable waiting time, inappropriate manual handling, lack of 'specific dementia' training, unacceptable ratio of care staff for vulnerable residents as well as carers not supported by immediate Senior Managers.
+This became the focus behind the tireless promoting of safety monitoring in communal areas, exits and entrances in ALL dementia/ care and nursing homes, attracting many tens of thousands of supporters, including care staff, businesses, and care sector industry professionals.

-Jayne divides her time by being a Care-Partner, raising awareness on the work of CARE CAMPAIGN for the VULNERABLE - this includes being invited into care homes and contacted by families who need support when a loved one is placed in care.
-Care Campaign... is asked to attend seminars /conferences to talk about the importance of safety in care in both care homes and hospitals for those living wth dementia - fundraiser for Dementia Charities as well as a Rotarian, raising dementia awareness, at her local Gerrards Cross /Chalfont St Peter Rotary Club.
+Jayne divides her time being a Care-Partner, raising awareness on the work of CARE CAMPAIGN for the VULNERABLE - this includes being invited into care homes and a lead Advocate (Care Campaign Advocacy Service) contacted by families and carers who require help and support.
+Care Campaign for the Vulnerable is asked to attend seminars /conferences to talk about the importance of safety in care for those living wth dementia, fundraises for dementia charities as well as a Rotarian, promoting dementia awareness at her local Gerrard's Cross /Chalfont St Peter and surrounding Rotary Clubs.

-If you would like to find out more about our work or talk to us regarding concerns with someone’s care, please contact us at firstname.lastname@example.org.
+If you would like to find out more about our important work or talk to us regarding concerns with someone’s care or just want to tell us about good care practices, please contact us at firstname.lastname@example.org.
 Click on our CCTV in Dementia/Care Homes Proposal link on our Home Page to understand how we are seeking to achieve safety monitoring in communal areas, exits and entrances in ALL care/nursing homes and promoting better care standards.

 Please support us by registering on our website. ‘’TOGETHER we WILL make a difference’’.